lengarvey/chruby_gemsets/README.md

 ## Creating a gemset

-Just put the name of the gemset inside a `.chruby-gemset` file somewhere in your project tree.
+Just put the name of the gemset inside a `.gemset` file somewhere in your project tree.
 So something like:

     echo my-new-gemset > .gemset